A guide to accessible content

 ✅ Let your audience know where your buttons and links go

-✅ Add closed captions to your videos
+✅ Add subtitles to your videos

 ✅ Add descriptive hover text for hotspots